strands-project/strands_navigation/monitored_navigation/README.md

 ### At run-time

 Monitors and recovery behaviours can also be added and removed at runtime (only if the monitored navigation action server is *not* running).
 To do this, the ```monitored_navigation``` node provides the following services, based on the  [DynClassLoaderDef](../strands_navigation_msgs/msg/DynClassLoaderDef.msg) message.
-The meaning of the request fields in the service definitios are the same as described above for the yaml file:
+The meaning of the message fields is the same as described above for the yaml file:

 * ``/monitored_navigation/add_monitor_recovery_pair``.
 Add a monitor/recovery pair.
 Service definition is [here](../strands_navigation_msgs/srv/AddMonitorRecoveryPair.srv)
 * `` /monitored_navigation/del_monitor_recovery_pair``.
 Remove a monitor/recovery pair, by name.
 Service definition is [here](../strands_navigation_msgs/srv/DelMonitorRecoveryPair.srv)